 Figure out how much coverage you need and what type of coverage makes sense for you.
 For example, you’ll probably want more coverage if you’re traveling with multiple people or plan to travel for long periods of time.
 You might also consider purchasing add-on coverages, like roadside assistance or total replacement cost coverage.

 Your premium is the amount of money you’ll pay each month or year for insurance, while your deductible is the amount of money you’ll pay out of pocket toward a covered loss.
 The higher your deductible, the lower your premium will be.
 And it works the other way around — the lower your deductible, the higher your premium.

 If your RV was custom built or has expensive add-ons, some insurance companies may not cover you.
 If you are eligible, you will likely need a higher coverage limit, which means paying a higher premium.

-RV insurance covers you financially if your motorhome, also known as a recreational vehicle, is involved in an accident or other type of unexpected event.
-It’s different from an auto insurance policy because RVs are typically a hybrid of a home and motor vehicle.
-RVs come in two types — drivable RVs or towable ones.
-Because they’re larger than a car and typically fitted with a kitchen and bathroom, RV insurance normally comes with higher liability amounts.
+RV insurance covers you financially if your RV is involved in an accident or other type of unexpected event.
+Personal car insurance policies don’t cover RVs.
+Because RVs are larger than a car and typically fitted with a kitchen and bathroom, RV insurance normally comes with higher liability amounts.

-RV insurance costs vary depending on several factors, including your state’s minimum RV insurance requirements, the age and value of your motorhome, your driving history and whether you’re living in the RV full time.
-The Wandering RV reports that Massachusetts and North Carolina have the lowest RV insurance prices at $1,128 and $860 per year.
-Michigan is the most expensive state to insure your RV at an average of $4,490 per year.
+RV insurance costs vary depending on several factors, including your state’s minimum RV insurance requirements, the age and value of your motorhome, your driving history, your credit score, your age and whether you’re living in the RV full-time.